-Manual and electronic toothbrushes are safe and effective for the majority of the patients.
+Manual and electronic toothbrushes are safe and effective for the majority of patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 It is necessary to brush and floss in conjunction with the irrigator.

 Some toothbrushes have a rubber tip on the handle, this is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly you could injure the gums, so discuss proper use with your doctor.

-Fluoride toothpastes and mouth rinses, is used in conjunction with brushing and flossing, it can reduce tooth decay as much as 40%.
+Fluoride toothpastes and mouth rinses, are used in conjunction with brushing and flossing, it can reduce tooth decay by as much as 40%.
 These rinses are not recommended for children under six years of age.
 Tartar control toothpastes will reduce tartar above the gum line, but gum disease starts below the gumline so these products have not been proven to reduce the early stage of gum disease.

 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
 Use these in conjunction with brushing and flossing.

 A healthy mouth includes a healthy tongue!
 Do not forget to brush or scrape your tongue with a tongue scraper.
 Bacteria can accumulate on the tongue causing bad breath and most of the odor is located on the tongue so make sure to brush or scrape with a tongue scraper.